kohkimakimoto/altax/README.md

 // You can use command line arguments passed to your task.
 //
-// $ altax sometask foo bar
+// $ altax task4 foo bar
 //
 // And you can use arguments as below PHP code. task('task4', array('roles' => 'web'), function($host, $args){